Oriental skylark: Description

-Oriental skylarks are about 16 cm long.
+Oriental skylarks range from 15.5–18 cm long and 24–30 g weight.
 They have streaked, yellow-brown upper plumage, with white outer tail feathers and a short crest.
 Both sexes are similar.
+The subspecies vary subtly in size, bill length, and plumage tone, with A. g. inopinata being the largest and palest.
+A. g. coelivox has a longer bill, and A. g. wattersi is more heavily streaked above.

-The Oriental skylark differs from the Eurasian skylark in several aspects.
-It is a smaller size, with a longer, more pointed bill.
-The outer tail feathers are more buff, and it lacks the white trailing edge during flight.
+The Oriental skylark differs from the Eurasian skylark in being smaller, with a longer, more pointed bill, and a shorter tail and wings.
+The outer tail feathers are more buff, and it lacks the white trailing edge to the wings during flight.

 Distribution and habitat

 This lark breeds across the Sino-Indian region and parts of central Asia.
 It winters in the southern parts of its range.

-It is usually found in open areas with short vegetation, such as grasslands, marshes, the edges of lakes, etc. It feeds on seeds and insects.
+It occurs from sea level up to 4,300 m altitude, and is usually found in open areas with short vegetation, such as grasslands, marshes, the edges of lakes, etc. It feeds on seeds and insects.
 It avoids forested areas, though it may be found in large forest clearings.

 Behaviour and ecology

 These skylarks frequently rocket up into the sky, fluttering and singing before descending down to earth.
 Male Oriental skylarks may also hover in the air and sing, in order to attract a mate.